 It’s interesting that after so many years the conversation has stayed the same while the statistics have changed dramatically.
 With the percentage of dual-income households having almost doubled from 36% to 69% in the last 40 years, it’s obvious that this old adage doesn’t hold true anymore.
 Looks like most of today’s working women were too busy to chime in on the aftermath of this post.

 That said, even if most families were to consist of one working adult, the idea that all household responsibilities should fall on the stay at home parent isn’t quite reasonable.
 The amount of time it takes to maintain a home and care for children cannot be compared to a 9 to 5 and I’ve been on both the paid and unpaid side of the labour force.
 Moreover, we need to be teaching our kids, especially our boys how to take care of themselves.
 Dad should never be an excuse for why they aren’t helping around the house and they shouldn’t find themselves unable to use a washing machine or prepare a simple meal at 30 years old.

 Aside from burnt-out and frustrated wives, there are other, more severe, consequences to maintaining the model that men are the bread-winners and women the home-makers.
-One study has shown that husbands are more likely (30 per cent more) to die shortly after losing their wives, while widowed women carry on as normal.
+One study has shown that husbands are more likely (30% more) to die shortly after losing their wives, while widowed women carry on as normal.
 I assume there is a strong relationship with ones inability to care for himself and impending death.

 Many women who decide to stay at home struggle with issues like self-worth often times feeling devalued.
 A loving partner should understand this and make an effort to counter it.
 Sharing household responsibilities demonstrates a mutual respect and appreciation for one another and undoubtedly has the ability to strengthen relationships.
 Personally, I find my husband much more attractive when he’s supporting an apron or holding a toilet brush.